Baked Chicken Chimichangas

 - Lemon juice - 1 tsp

-- Fill the center of the tortillas with chicken (remember to reserve half for Thursday), salsa, and cheese.
+Fill the center of the tortillas with chicken (remember to reserve half for Wednesday), salsa, green onions, and cheese.
 Working with one tortilla at a time, fold the left and right sides over slightly and then roll the tortillas up to completely enclose the filling.
 Place chimichangas on one side of the prepared sheet pan, seam-side down.

-- Serve chimichangas with a spoonful of sour cream and cilantro leaves on top.
+Serve chimichangas with a spoonful of sour cream on top.
 Enjoy with salsa for dipping and broccoli on the side.

 This was quick and tasty - I’ll definitely make it again!0 Helpful

 Really good recipe.
 No changes made.0 Helpful

 I thought this meal was really good, but my husband said it was kind of bland.
 The broccoli was yummy and flavorful, and the chimichangas were crispy and filling.0 Helpful